limshihlersean/dsa3101_group_project/README.md

 ```
 7. Submit a pull request (PR) to the main repository's main branch.
 Provide a clear description of your changes and why they are needed.

-## License
-[Specify the project's license, such as MIT, Apache 2.0, or another open-source license.
-Include any additional terms or conditions as necessary.]